 Note that in order to check that we are conducting the trial to high standards we will be engaging trial monitors, who will have access to your data (including personal identifying information).
 They will not be retaining data beyond the end of the study.
-Minimal information about you (not including any identifiable information) may also be shared with third parties such as Public Health England or laboratories undertaking analysis of your blood samples (including, but not limited to, Oxford Immunotec, Nexelis and laboratories outside of the UK) to help us conduct this research.
+Minimal information about you (not including any identifiable information) may also be shared with third parties such as Public Health England or laboratories undertaking analysis of your blood samples (including, but not limited to, Oxford Immunotec and Nexelis) to help us conduct this research.
 Retention of data by these third parties will be as per PHE/local policies.
-Anonymised reports on safety information related to the AstraZeneca and Novavax vaccines will be shared with AstraZeneca or Novavax, respectively.
+Anonymised reports on safety information related to the ChAdOx nCoV-19 (AstraZeneca/Oxford) vaccine will be shared with AstraZeneca.